icra/wOtter/README.md

 ## Setup Python environment
 To create the environment with all packages needed, simply run

-## Setup Python environment
-To create the environment with all packages needed, simply run
 ```
 conda env create -f environment.yml
 conda activate otter